Continuous deployment 101: Best practices for the popular engineering approach

 Continuous deployment

-Continuous deployment is the next step after CI.
+Continuous deployment (CD) is the next step after CI.
 It is the ongoing delivery of features as they are updated, tested, and ready for release.

 Benefits of a continuous iteration and deployment process